-During 2011, the Company completed the sale of its 30% interest in the Caballo Blanco property to Goldgroup Mining Inc. ("Goldgroup").
+During 2011, the Company completed the sale of its 30% interest in the Caballo Blanco property located in Veracruz, Mexico to Goldgroup.
 As part of the sale, Goldgroup transferred to Almaden its 40% interest in the El Cobre property.
 The Company owns a 100% interest in the El Cobre property.